 Bill doubled up each of the pockets with lacinato kale, romaine lettuce, and rainbow chard.
 In the spring, he alternated these three types of plants in diagonal rows.
 In the top ring of each tower, there are three Bloody Butcher tomatoes, three basil, and two bush beans.
-This means he had nearly one hundred plants in the Garden Tower at any given point (Recall that you can rotate out plants and add new ones throughout the season.)
+This means he had nearly one hundred plants in the Garden Tower at any given point.
+Remember, you can rotate out plants and add new ones throughout the season.
 The plants are getting the support they need in the soil, because rich, complex nutrients are available right at the root zone.
 This is one of the great secrets for growing healthy, nutritious fruits, flowers, and veggies.

 To amendment the soil, Bill tried different approaches on two towers.
 In the first, he added Dr. Earth and a goat/horse manure mix.
 The other received Dr. Earth, manure mix, and azomite.
 He also experimented with putting copper and other metals near the tower to attract a beneficial electrical charge to encourage plant growth.

 These two spring towers were planted the on May 3, 2015.
 The first harvest was on day 26—and continued to go strong throughout the summer despite heavy rainfall.